Marte knocks in go-ahead run in 7th and Diamondbacks edge Twins 5-4

 Twins: RHP Chris Paddack was placed on the injured list with right arm fatigue.
 He had been scheduled to start Thursday’s game against the Diamondbacks.

-“His last couple of starts, his arm didn’t feel great,” Twins manager Rocco Baldelli said.
+“His last couple of starts, his arm didn’t feel great,” Baldelli said before Tuesday’s game.
 “Coming off of the two (Tommy John surgeries) and everything that goes along with it, the last thing we want to do is push him out there in a compromised position.”

 Baldelli did not name a starter for Thursday’s game.
 RHP Ronny Henriquez was recalled from Triple-A St. Paul to replace Paddack.